Florida's Black Bears

 • Keep pets and livestock inside or properly penned.
 If left outside, provide total containment (secured roof, sides, doors, and bottom).

-• Keep pet food and trash in a closed garage, barn, sturdy shed, or bear-resistant container.
+• Keep pet food, grills, and trash in a closed garage, barn, sturdy shed, or bear-resistant container.
+Keeping these attractants in a screened area may encourage a bear to damage your property to reach the food source.

-• Consider carrying bear spray or an air horn when walking your dog.
+• Consider carrying bear spray, an air horn, or bear-whistle when walking your dog.
 Use a non-retractable leash for better control.

 • At night, use motion lighting and make noise to scare wildlife away before letting dogs out.
 Keep them in the lit area.

 • Do not release a pet to chase bears, coyotes, or panthers away.
-Wildlife may respond defensively.
+Wildlife may respond defensively and injure your pet and potentially you.

 • Do not get between a dog and a bear, coyote, or panther.
 Instead, use a water hose or bear spray from a safe distance.

 • If a bear, coyote, or panther turns its attention to you, convince them you are a danger to be avoided.
 DO NOT RUN.
 Stay upright.
-Raise and wave your arms to look bigger and speak to the animal in a loud, assertive voice.
+Raise and wave your arms to look bigger and speak to the animal in a loud, assertive voice and use deterrents like bear spray, air horn, or bear whistle.

 Picture